2.3 Emerging Health and Environmental Concerns

 2.3.1 Awareness of Potential Health Impacts

 Occupational studies in the 1970s found detections of some PFAS in the blood of exposed workers, and further studies in the 1990s reported detections in the blood of the general human population (Buck et al. 2011).
-In recent years, the presence of several long-chain PFAAs (PFOA, PFOS, PFNA, and PFHxS) have been measured in the low parts per billion (ppb, equivalent to nanograms per milliliter (ng/ml)) range in the blood serum of almost all residents of the United States and other industrialized nations (Kato et al. 2015; CDC 2022).
+In recent years, the presence of several long-chain PFAAs (PFOA, PFOS, PFNA, and PFHxS) have been measured in the low parts per billion (ppb, equivalent to nanograms per milliliter (ng/ml)) range in the blood serum of almost all residents of the United States and other industrialized nations (Kato and Calafat 2015; CDC 2022).
 These PFAS are present whether or not people were exposed in the workplace, likely due to the widespread use of PFAS in consumer products and industries (Kannan et al. 2004; Kärrman et al. 2006; Olsen et al. 2003).
+However, there have been decreasing concentrations of long-chain PFAAs in people’s blood serum, likely due to the voluntary reductions in production, especially PFOA and PFOS; refer to the CDC data presented in Figure 2-17.
 Further information and discussion of studies and human health effects can be found in Section 7.1.

 ATSDR is undertaking a national, multi-site PFAS health study to evaluate the health impacts of PFAS in drinking water (ATSDR 2020).
 The study was authorized by the National Defense Authorization Acts of 2018 and 2019.
 According to ATSDR, “The information learned from the multi-site study will help all communities in the U.S. with PFAS exposures, including those that were not part of the study.”
 The multi-site health study builds on the Pease Health Study at former Pease Air Force Base in Newington, NH, which effectively serves as a pilot program.
 The health study is intended to provide a better understanding of the cause and effect relationship between PFAS at various concentration and specific health outcomes based on adults and children.
 The study is expected to improve upon epidemiological studies with limited information about exposure factors.